adamordal/switch_psirt/readme.md

 ## Example Usage

-- **Mock Inventory**: Use the mock inventory to test the app without uploading a file.
-- **Upload Inventory**: Upload a JSON file containing device inventory to analyze vulnerabilities.
 - **Cisco DNA Center Integration**: Automatically retrieve inventory and configurations from Cisco DNA Center.
 - **Executive Summary**: View GPT-generated summaries for the riskiest devices.
 - **Charts and Filters**: Explore vulnerabilities by severity using interactive charts and filters.